noahjkrueger/KBMSTR/README.md

 - **books** - Thanks to [Project Guntenberg](https://www.gutenberg.org/), this dataset contains around 300 free books.
 - **brown** - This dataset contains a portion of the Brown English Corpus.
 - **KBMSTR_code** - This dataset contains the entire source code of the KBMSTR project.
-- **shakespeare** - This dataset contains ever work of William Shakespeare.
+- **shakespeare** - This dataset contains every work of William Shakespeare.

 ## Creating a config
 A configuration file is required to generate keyboards.
 This file defines which fingers a person uses to type which keys,